phofstet/grapin-employee-handbook/how-we-work.md

 ## Glossary

-### Appetite
-The amount of time we want to spend on a project or the stakeholders think the project is worth—as opposed to an estimate.
+* Appetite: The amount of time we want to spend on a project or the stakeholders think the project is worth—as opposed to an estimate.

 ### Baseline
 What customers are doing without the thing we’re currently building.